-The directors continue to monitor the changing UK political landscape resulting from uncertainty of the UK's exit from the EU at the end of 2020 and the on-going impact of the COVID-19 crisis.
+The directors continue to monitor the changing UK political landscape resulting from uncertainty of the UK's exit from the EU, the COVID-19 post impact and the consequencess of the issues in eastern Europe.
 The directors have put various measures in place to deal with scenarios that may arise.